UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 | | ↓ | ↓ | ↓ | |
 | 100ps | 1 | 0 | 1 | | 1 |

 Indeed, this reflects the steady state, but *not the intermediate states*.
-Instead, we can draw another truth table, including the outputs of all gates as they change.
+Instead, we can draw another truth table, including the outputs of all gates as they change at different times.

 | t    | A | B | C |   | ~A | ~B | ~C | m2 | m5 |   | Y |
 | -    | - | - | - | - | -  | -  |  - | -  | -  | - | - |